 Change the light bulbs

-Switching to energy-saver light bulbs lowers your electric bill.
+energy-saver light bulbs lowers your electric bill.
 Try CFLs and LEDs that require less energy to operate.
 Likewise, remember to turn off the light switches when you�re not using them.
 During the day, open the curtains and use natural sunlight.
 Your rooms stay warmer as you save money.

 Flip off the TV